anoma/nspec/docs/arch/node/engines/shard_messages.juvix.md

 ???+ quote "Arguments"

     `lazy_read_keys`
-    : Keys this transaction may read (only send values read in response to KVSReadRequests)
+    : Keys this transaction may read (only send values read in response to `KVSReadRequest`s)

     `eager_read_keys`
     : Keys this transaction will read (send values read as soon as possible)